 What If I Receive a Lump-Sum Payment For My Personal Injury Claim?

-In the United States, individuals with higher incomes are sometimes subject to unique taxation requirements under the alternative minimum tax (AMT) system.
+In the United States, individuals with higher incomes may be subject to unique taxation requirements under the alternative minimum tax (AMT).
 If your annual income exceeds the exemption threshold for the AMT, you may need to calculate your taxable income using AMT rules rather than the standard tax system, which could mean that you’d owe more in taxes.

-AMT rules tend to be much stricter than regular tax rules and do not allow for itemized deductions.
+AMT rules are much stricter than regular tax rules and do not allow for itemized deductions.
 This means that if you receive a single lump-sum payment for your personal injury settlement, you may not be able to separate the tax-exempt income you receive for things like physical injuries from the taxable income you receive for other losses.

 Because of this distinction, many personal injury claimants choose to accept taxable compensation payments over several years through a structured settlement.
-This allows you to report less taxable income in any given year and avoid the implications of the AMT.
-A personal injury attorney can help you work out a settlement agreement that takes these factors into consideration.
+This allows you to report less taxable income in any given year and avoid the AMT’s implications.
+A personal injury attorney can help you work out a settlement agreement that considers these factors.

 What If I Invest the Money I Receive From My Settlement?